dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 All the logic for the **New**, **Submit**, and **Cancel** buttons is handled in `PersonCollectionViewModel` through definitions of the `NewCommand`, `SubmitCommand`, and `CancelCommand` properties.
 The constructor of the `PersonCollectionViewModel` sets these three properties to objects of type `Command`.

 A constructor of the `Command` class allows you to pass arguments of type `Action` and `Func<bool>` corresponding to the `Execute` and `CanExecute` methods.
-This action and function can be definedn as lambda functions in the `Command` constructor:
+This action and function can be defined as lambda functions in the `Command` constructor:

 ```csharp
 public class PersonCollectionViewModel : INotifyPropertyChanged